-- A reference type (including classes, arrays, delegates, and instantiations of generic classes) - An unmanaged pointer type - A generic parameter (to a generic type definition, or a generic method definition) [Note: Boxing and unboxing of generic arguments adds performance overhead to a CLI implementation.
+- A reference type (including classes, arrays, delegates, and instantiations of generic classes) excluding managed pointers/byrefs (§8.2.1.1) - A generic parameter (to a generic type definition, or a generic method definition) [Note: Boxing and unboxing of generic arguments adds performance overhead to a CLI implementation.
 The constrained. prefix can improve performance during virtual dispatch to a method defined by a value type, by avoiding boxing the value type. end note]

-The type System.
-Void is never boxable.
+The type System.Void is never boxable.

 Interfaces and inheritance are defined only on reference types.
-Thus, while a value type definition (see §8.9.7) can specify both interfaces that shall be implemented by the value type and the class (System.ValueType or System.Enum) from which it inherits, these apply only to boxed values.
+Thus, while a value type definition (§8.9.7) can specify both interfaces that shall be implemented by the value type and the class (System.ValueType or System.Enum) from which it inherits, these apply only to boxed values.